ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 	username@slwrk-027:~$
 ```

-This will allocate a number of compute nodes specified by the `-N` parameter (default is 1), and will ssh you into one of the allocated worker nodes.
+This will allocate a number of compute nodes specified by the `-N` parameter (default is 1), and will place you on one of the allocated worker nodes.
 A bash terminal session will be loaded from where you are able to run interactive tasks, such as opening a Singularity container and loading an interactive CASA session or utilizing Nextflow.

-For an interactive session with X11 forwarding, in the event you wish to use CASA tasks with their GUIs, you must `ssh` into SLURM with the `-Y` parameter which sets your DISPLAY variable for trusted X11 forwarding, and the `-A` parameter for forwarding the authentication agent connection, for example:
+For an interactive session with `X11 forwarding`, in the event you wish to use CASA tasks with their GUIs, you must `ssh` into SLURM with the `-Y` parameter which sets your DISPLAY variable for trusted `X11 forwarding`, and the `-A` parameter for forwarding the authentication agent connection, for example:

 ```bash
 	$ ssh -AY <username>@slurm.ilifu.ac.za